jonathanjkent/kbofancystats/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

-title = "Teams"
+title = "Stats by Team"
-subtitle = "Batting & Pitching Statistics"
+#subtitle = "Batting & Pitching Statistics"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.